JoyZadan/html-css-portfolio-project/README.md

 16. Safari DevTools
     * Safari DevTools was used to test the code and debug the code during the development process.
 17. Firefox DevTools
     * Fire refox DevTools was used to test the code and debug the code during the development process.
+18. QaamGo (Online-Convert)
+    * Online-Convert was used to convert images to webp version.

 ## Testing

 At every stage of the development, testings were carried out to check for potential issues with the code, responsiveness, design and accessibility.
 The developer tools from Chrome, Safari and Microsoft Edge and Firefox were used for testings.

-### Bugs and Corrections
+### Bugs and Solutions
 1. Problems with the navbar and the AR iframe overlapping and discovered that using CSS float property on the nav container with an iframe right below it was causing the issue.
 The solution was to rewrite the code for the entire header area.
 This solution includes snippets of JavaScript code from FlorinPop (see Credits section for the screenshot of the borrowed code snippet).
 2. On one of my calls with my mentor, he raised the issues from the Nu Html Checker results such as:
     * button must not appear as descendant of the a element (these errors were on all the buttons on all pages except on the subscribe form)